goharbor/harbor/ADOPTERS.md

 <a href="http://www.slamtec.com" target="_blank" border="0"><img alt="SlamTec" src="docs/img/slamtec.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;
 <a href="http://www.cloudchef.io/" target="_blank" border="0"><img alt="CloudChef" src="docs/img/cloudchef.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;
 <a href="https://pivotal.io/" target="_blank" border="0"><img alt="Pivotal" src="docs/img/pivotal.png" height="40"></a>&nbsp; &nbsp; &nbsp; &nbsp;

+## Success Stories
+**JD:** Harbor is the registry service of JD.com’s JDOS platform.
+Harbor has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images

+**China Mobile:** Harbor has been used in production for more than year, serving images to a container environment with over 1,000 nodes

+**Slamtec:** Harbor is being used in external production systems as well as internal dev/test environments.
+All services are deployed using container images stored and managed by Harbor, making Harbor an important part of Slamtec's CI/CD workflow